-New wool covers have to be greased at least twice to get watertight.
+New wool covers have to be greased at least twice to get water repellent.
 It is an option to pour some of the lanolin emulsion over the entire wool cover instead of a full bath.

 Stains can be treated locally with olive soap, however it may not be necessary to wash and grease the entire wool cover.
 Hence, lanolin emulsion can be applied to locally re-grease the wool cover.
 Dry and use.

 - Wash & grease in one step

 - When punctual leakage occurs

 - To grease new covers a second time